jberkel/sms-backup-plus/README.md

 then change the server address / username and password accordingly.
 Make sure to set security to "SSL (optional / trust all)" if the IMAP server you're connecting to has a self-signed certificate ("Unknown certificate" error during backup).

+👉 1.5.11: security settings have been simplified.
+Select TLS and check "Trust all certificates" if using a self-signed certificate.

 Also note that Gmail labels correspond to IMAP folders, which will automatically be created the first time you're performing a backup.